 After following the plateau, the route comes down into Krossdalur.
-This valley quickly became my favourite place in the area and I returned every week or so to watch it falling through Autumn.
-The green became patched with red and yellow before it started to fade away.
-I knew there were reindeer in the area and was tentatively excited about my chance of seeing them.
+This valley quickly became my favourite place in the area, and I returned every week or so to watch it falling through autumn.
+The green became patched with red and yellow, before it started to fade away.
+I knew there were reindeer around and was tentatively excited about my chance of seeing them.
 Nothing makes me quite as happy as seeing a new animal in the wild.

-I first saw the herd around a kilometer away and eagerly took a dozen photos of tiny brown and white blobs.
+I first saw the herd around a kilometer away, and eagerly took a dozen photos of tiny brown and white blobs.
 As I got closer, they disappeared over the horizon.
-I was thrilled and happily striding along until, coming over an insignificant hillock, I saw a huge pair of antlers.
+I was thrilled and happily striding along until, coming over an insignificant hillock, I was surprised bya huge pair of antlers.
 The reindeer was less than fifteen meters away and I stopped dead in my tracks.
-Creeping backwards, and somewhat terrified, I hid behind a big boulder and waited with my camera until it began to walk uphill.
+Creeping backwards, somewhat terrified, I hid behind a big boulder and waited with my camera until he began to walk uphill.

-He didn't notice me until I took the first photo and looked just as surprised as I had been.
-We stared at each-other for a minute and I made my way back behind the boulder before running, crouched and silent like a cartoon thief, back down the hill.
-I kept out of the reindeer's eye-line until I was quite far away and when I looked back, he was also doing a comedy panic gallop up the hill away from me.
+He didn't notice me until I took the first photo, looking just as shocked as I had been.
+We stared at each-other for a minute, and I made my way back behind the boulder before running, crouched and silent like a cartoon thief, back down the hill.
+I kept out of the reindeer's eye-line until I was quite far away and, when I looked back, he was also doing a comedy panic gallop up the hill away from me.

-Once we were far enough away from each-other, he relaxed and posed majestically on the brow of the hill.
+Once we were far enough apart, he relaxed and posed majestically on the brow of the hill.